 Most organisations have to try and balance the needs, or expectations, of their customers, suppliers and other interested stakeholders.
 Customers prefer to receive a variety of services, or products, when they need them.
 However, suppliers may have limited availability of the products that are needed to support the customers.
 Other stakeholders may need specific information, assurances, research or knowledge.
 It is therefore essential that the best balance is maintained, in order to ensure good relationships with all stakeholders.

-It is therefore essential to communicate with all relevant stakeholders.
+It is therefore essential to develop plans and approaches which hep to maintain good communications and the provision of accurate information with all relevant stakeholders.
 Ensuring stakeholders receive the correct information, at the right level of detail, in appropriate ways, when needed.
 This could include meetings, presentations or briefings directly to stakeholders.
 It could also include indirect contact through reports videos, blogs ad social media.
 All of which should provide the opportunities for stakeholders to ask questions and receive appropriate answers.